-Sage One Accounts review
+Sage One Accounts full review

 Nothing about accounting is straightforward; and it is complicated even further by the complex nature of some accounting software.
 You input figures where you believe they should go; and the end result doesn’t tally up so you need to work your way through and trace everything while you gain a headache along the way.

 Sage One aims to remove the complication from accounts.
 It’s a web-based accounts package meaning that there’s nothing to install on your computer and; perhaps crucially; you can access it from any internet-connected device running a recent web browser.